 - Your bra size can (and most likely will) change.
 As time passes, our bodies change.
-Sometimes these changes can occur on shorter timelines—perhaps on a monthly basis as you move through your cycle, or on a longer-term scale such as gradual weight gain or loss over the course of a year or years.
-This is just a fact of life for most people!
+Sometimes these changes can occur on shorter timelines—perhaps on a monthly basis as you move through your cycle, or on a longer-term scale such as gradual weight gain or loss over the course of years.
 Because of this, it’s not a bad idea to check in from time to time and reevaluate if your usual size, fit, or style is working for you.
 The point is not to get too attached to a certain size.
 It’s about feeling comfortable, sexy, and confident, and finding the size and styles to make that happen!

 That’s a lot of general background and reflections on standard bra sizing.
 You may have noticed that our sizing is XS-XL, with no mention of cup or band sizes.
 So how do you find your best fit in Maman Atelier?
 The best place to start is by determining your measurements, and then referring to our size chart: